Davidson4376/windows-uwp.fr-fr/windows-apps-src/gaming/e2e.md

 #### Cocos2d

-Cocos2d-X est une suite d’outils et de moteurs de jeu open source multiplateforme qui prend en charge la création de jeux UWP.
-Depuis la version 3, des fonctionnalités 3D sont également ajoutées.
+Cocos2d-X is a cross-platform open source game development engine and tools suite that supports building UWP games.
+Beginning with version 3, 3D features are being added as well.

 <table>
     <colgroup>